timschneeb/kdeconnect-nx/README.md

 * Extract the ZIP on the SD card of your Switch
 * Reboot

->![INFO]
+>[!NOTE]
->The background sysmodule that handles all of the networking, TLS encryption, and plugins consumes 2.7MB of memory in total.
+>The sysmodule that handles all of the networking, TLS encryption, and plugins consumes 2.7MB of memory from the system pool in total.

 ### Connecting to other devices